 We have a streamlined transaction file checklist for each transaction type (sale, rental, referral).
 Stuart St James agents can access these checklists in our corporate Box account.

 Brokerages have record-keeping requirements mandated by the state and our all-digital deal closing process pulls together a tidy copy of all transaction documents for your agent records too.

 Massachusetts Buyer’s Agent Invoice for Services (Commission Statement) and W-9

 Not required, but oftentimes helpful for agents, we created an invoice for services template that can be used by agents on buy-side real estate transactions where a formal request of commission needs to be made to the listing brokerage side – this is commonly referred to as a commission statement.
-The template contains our EIN and is available in the Documents & Forms > Buy folder of our corporate Google Drive or Box accounts.
+The template contains our EIN and is available in the Documents & Forms > Buy folder of our corporate Box account.
 Similarly, Form W-9 is available in that same storage folder should one be requested by a listing brokerage or closing attorney.